The asylum process in Ireland

 This document describes the process for seeking international protection in Ireland and services for refugees in Ireland.

 Information for people who have come to Ireland because of the war in Ukraine.

 This document explains some of the terms used in the international protection process: asylum seekers, Convention and Programme refugees, subsidiary protection and permission to remain.

 Rules and processes involved in applying for international protection in Ireland.

 People applying for international protection in Ireland have certain legal rights.
-They also have important obligations.
+They also have important duties.
 Find out about these rights and obligations.

-This document describes the appeals process in the event that you do not get a declaration as a refugee.
+This page describes the appeals process in the event that you do not get a declaration as a refugee.

 The Eurodac system was established by the European Union for the comparison of fingerprints of asylum applicants and illegal immigrants.

-The Dublin III Regulation provides a mechanism for determining which country is responsible for examining an application for international protection.
+The EU Dublin Regulation provides a mechanism for determining which country is responsible for examining an application for international protection.